Federation research guide | National Library of Australia (NLA)

 Irving, Helen Dorothy, The Centenary companion to Australian federation, 1999, nla.cat-vn1562710

-If you can't visit the Library, you can use the Copies Direct service to request copies and have them sent to you via mail or email.
+If you can't visit the Library, you can use Copies Direct to request copies and have them sent to you via mail or email.
 Please note there may be copyright restrictions when using this service.

 You can also search Trove to find a library closer to you which has the item in their collection.